-In this section, we describe an efficient instantiation of $\mathcal{F}{Pre}$ .
-All previous protocols [LOS14, BLN+15, FKOS15] for multi-party TinyOT relies on cut-and-choose with bucketing to ensure correctness and at least an additional round of bucketing to ensure the privacy, resulting a complexity at least $O(B^2n^2)$ per AND triple, where B is the bucket size.
-In order to achieve better performance, we instead propose a new distributed checking protocol that allows parties to distributively check the correctness of each triple, where the probability of being caught is at least one-half.
+In this section, we describe an efficient instantiation of \mathcal{F}{Pre} .
+All previous protocols [LOS14, BLN+15, FKOS15] for multi-party TinyOT relies on cut-and-choose with bucketing to ensure correctness and at least an additional round of bucketing to ensure privacy, resulting in complexity at least $O(B^2n^2)$ per AND triple, where B is the bucket size.
+In order to achieve better performance, we instead propose a new distributed checking protocol that allows parties to distributively check the correctness of each triple, without cut-and-choose.
+The adversary is able to perform selective failure attacks on a triple where the probability of being caught is at least one-half.
 We then used bucketing to eliminate such leakage.
-Overall our protocol has complexity $O(Bn^2)$ .
+Overall our protocol has complexity $O(Bn^2)$.